Medidata Blog

 Making Decentralized Trial Implementation Easier for Everyone in Clinical Research—Here’s How

-Decentralized clinical trials (DCTs) have the potential to enhance the patient trial experience, recruit more diverse clinical trial participants no matter where they live, offer greater flexibility, and provide cost efficiencies—all with the goal of delivering safe and effective treatments to market faster.
+Decentralized clinical trials (DCTs) have the potential to enhance the patient trial experience, recruit more diverse clinical trial patients no matter where they live, offer greater flexibility, and provide cost efficiencies—all with the goal of delivering safe and effective treatments to market faster.

 To capitalize on the many benefits of DCTs, sponsors must focus on the promise of decentralization while reducing burden for everyone involved in clinical trials—patients, clinical research sites, and sponsors alike.